Time to meet the Hondurans! In this page you'll learn about our languages, food, customs, celebrations, and our rich ethnic diversity.

 Christmas is perhaps the biggest celebration of the year for Hondurans.
 It is filled with religious meaning, as the commemoration of the birth of Jesus Christ is at heart of it.
 Christmas is celebrated at the stroke of midnight on the night of the 24th of December (as opposed to the 25th in other countries).

 The Christmas meal itself is extremely important.
 Usually, it takes several days to prepare and several days to recover from it.
-The typical menu is a combination of the traditional Latinamerican menu of tamales, torrejas, sweet potato puree, eggnog, and roast pork ham; plus items extracted from the North American Christmas menu: roasted turkey, stuffing, and cranberry sauce.
+The typical menu is a combination of the traditional Latinamerican menu plus items borrowed from the North American Christmas menu:

 Several weeks before Christmas Eve, the streets of the cities become populated with vendors of firecrackers and other pyrotechnical articles.
 Hondurans, especially children, will spend considerable amounts on money purchasing pyrotecnics.
 The amount of pyrotechnics set off (and the noise level) grows exponentially thought the Christmas season, reaching a a spectacular climax at the stroke of midnight on Christmas Eve.
 Sadly, this tradition is now endangered: the Honduran government has recently passed laws prohibiting the sale of pyrotechnic devices

 No, not really.
 A few days before 31st of December, the children and teenagers in the neighborhoods in the cities will fashion a life-size doll or mannequin of an old man, representing the year that is about to end: the "Año Viejo".
-The doll is fashioned from whatever materials the children can gather and dressed with old clothes collected from the neighbors and stuffed with as many pyrotechnical devices as possible.
-There are no guidelines, so each Año Viejo reflects the creativity of each "neighborhood team".
+The doll is made from whatever materials the children can gather, dressed with old clothes collected from the neighbors, and stuffed with as many pyrotechnical devices as possible.
+There are no rules or guidelines, so each Año Viejo reflects the creativity of each "neighborhood team".
 Sometimes they are made to look like politicians or other famous (or rather infamous) public figures.

 The Año Viejo is meant symbolise of all the bad and forgettable events of the outgoing year.
 So, in a way, burning the Año Viejo is a symbolic "burning away" of bad memories.
 Also, it is simply great fun to watch!